Arut3nCodes/4th-term/README.md

 # 4th-term
-Repository that consist of every single piece of code I've written during 4th semester (So far)
+Repository that consists of most tasks that I've written during 4th semester (So far)

 ## What courses did I take that consisted of coding in any form